-At the begining of the web, directories were one of the main ways in which websites owners and proto-seos could promote themselves. it now appears that Google has begun to de-index directories, much in the same way they de-indexed blog networks earlier this year.
+At the beginning of the web, directories were one of the main ways in which websites owners and proto-seos could promote themselves. it now appears that Google has begun to de-index directories, much in the same way they de-indexed blog networks earlier this year.

-There has been a thread on the forum Webmaster World that suggested around 50% of all free directories are now being de-indexed, I was a bit sceptical about this to start off with however Barry Shwartz from Search Engine Land and Terry Van Horne have done some tests and have both concluded that there are in fact now less free directories listed in the Google index, with Terry Horne concluding that around 16% of free web directories have been de-indexed.
+There has been a thread on the forum Webmaster World that suggested around 50% of all free directories are now being de-indexed, I was a bit sceptical about this to start off with however Barry Schwartz from Search Engine Land and Terry Van Horne have done some tests and have both concluded that there are in fact now less free directories listed in the Google index, with Terry Horne concluding that around 16% of free web directories have been de-indexed.

 End of the Free Directories and the Rise of the Paid for Directories